nchlswhttkr/golf-peaks/README.md

 cat gp_levels/roll_1.asset | python3 parse.py | cargo run
 ```

-The solver can also produce AppleScript instructions to execute the key presses necessary to solve a level.
+The solver can also produce AppleScript instructions that execute the key presses necessary to solve a level.
 You'll need to be using macOS, and grant permission for your terminal to control your computer.

-Open the level you want to solve, and feed the solver's (AppleScript) output into the OSA interpreter.
+Open the level you want to solve, and feed the solver's (AppleScript) output into an OSA interpreter.

-In some levels, the order of cards in the player's hand is different between the source file and the macOS release.
+In some levels the order of cards in the player's hand is different between the source file and the macOS release.
 There's a patch to correct these files.

 ```sh
 # Check that your terminal has permission to control your computer